hacks-guide/Guide_Wii/_pages/en_US/get-started.md

 {% include toc title="Table of Contents" %}

-These steps will help you softmod your Wii, from stock to BootMii.
-Before starting this guide, please ensure that your console is on the latest version of the Wii firmware (4.3).
-If your Wii is already softmodded but is on an older version, follow [this](update) guide to upgrade your setup.
+If your Wii is already softmodded and you would like to update the softmods, follow [this](hackmii) guide to upgrade your setup.

 All of the exploits listed here are different methods of achieving the same end-result (getting to the HackMii installer).